Postgraduate Diploma in Applied Building Repair and Conservation

 - Building limes and cement; concrete.

 - Heat and moisture; retrofitting for energy performance.

 - Construction technology and project management; repairs; case studies.

 - Structural damage; repairs to masonry and building elements; structural case studies.

 - Research project.

 The award of a Postgraduate Diploma in Applied Building Repair and Conservation is based on a combination of the results of two examination papers and an individual research project.
-Each paper constitutes one third and the individual research project represent the remaining third of the overall assessment.
+Each paper constitutes one third and the individual research project represents the remaining third of the overall assessment.
 Students must pass each paper and the individual research project.
 There is no system of compensation.
 The pass mark for the examinations and the thesis is 40%.
 A Distinction is awarded to those who obtain an overall average mark of 70% or more at the summer examinations.
 The annual examination will be held in May, with a supplemental examination in September.
-All students are required to sit the annual examination in May, unless permission to defer is received from the Dean of Graduate Studies.
+All students are required to sit the annual examination in May unless permission to defer is received from the Dean of Graduate Studies.

-A level 8 degree in civil engineering or related subject, supported by relevant work experience.
+A level 8 degree in civil engineering or a related subject, supported by relevant work experience.
 Students holding a level 8 degree in a different discipline may also be considered.